Flow Equivalence of G-SFTs: Background

 \subsection{{\bf A column cut basic positive equivalence.}}

 The other type of basic forward positive equivalence is $(I,E)\colon \rep{I-A} \to \rep{I-B}$, with $E=E_{st}(g)$.
 Then $A$ and $B$ agree except perhaps in column $t$, where

 The labeled graph $\mathcal G_B$ associated to $B$ is constructed from the labeled graph $\mathcal G_A $ as follows.
 An edge $e$ from $s$ to $t$ with label $g$ is deleted from $\mathcal G_A$.
 Then, for each $\mathcal G_A$-edge $f$ ending at $s$, an additional edge (called $[fe]$) from $r$ to $t$ with label $hg$ (where $h$ is the $G$-label of $f$ and $r$ is the initial vertex of $f$) is added in to form $\mathcal G_B$.
-We refer to this type of positive equivalence as a {\it column cut} of the edge $e$.
+We refer to this type of positive equivalence as a $(g,s,t)$ {\it column cut} (of the matrix $A$, or of an edge $e$ labeled $g$), or just a column cut.
 Figure \ref{colcut} gives the column-cut analogue of Figure \ref{rowcut}.

+\begin{example} When $A$ is a square matrix over $\Z_+G$ with some diagonal entry $A_{tt}=0$, row cuts may be applied to zero out each entry of column $t$, and then column cuts to zero out each entry of row $t$, giving a permutation matrix $P$ and a smaller matrix $M$ such that $P^{-1}AP = M \oplus 0$.
+We call this type of operation a \emph{trim move}.
+Note $A$ and $M$ define $G$-SFTs which are $G$-flow equivalent.
+For instance, with $G$ the symmetric group $S_{ 3}$, using $A_{22}=0$ and the standard notation recalled in Definition \ref{ex_o}, the matrix